Helli/field-extensions/README.md

 - In Missing_VectorSpace, I removed vectorspace.lincomb_distrib which is just the symmetric of LinearCombinations.module.lincomb_smult.

 Documentation is available in _Doc/_.
-The session _Doc_ depends on the sessions in the main directory.
+The session _Doc_ depends on the session in the main directory.